smitrajput/HumbleGlobe/README.md

 #### Find a problem with the current list?
 Create an issue.
 Get your contributions booming in.
 Let's decentralize this world (I know it sounds over-ambitious, but let it be).

-#### This list is intended to connect and expose blockchain developers to their domains/orgs of interest, promoting decentralization.
-If you own any of the orgs listed above and don't want it to be a part of this list, create an issue specifying your org.